What is Average Revenue Per Account (ARPA)?

 The ARPA metric is mostly used by companies operating on a subscription-based business model or those providing some type of services.
 For example, ARPA is widely employed by telecommunication companies, social media companies, and banks.

 ARPA is a profitability metric that is not recognized by accounting standards such as GAAP or IFRS.
-However, companies in relevant industries report the metric on their financial statements and devote a significant amount of time to discuss their ARPA results.
+However, companies in relevant industries report the metric on their financial statements and devote a significant amount of time to discussing their ARPA results.

 - ARPA is calculated by dividing the company’s revenue for a period by the number of accounts for the same period.